atvars/redditmini/README.md

 ## General info

-> Simple application that uses Reddit's API and displays their posts by subreddits.
+> Simple application that communicates with Reddit's API and displays their posts by subreddits.

-## Commentary

-> I used as many best practices as I could.
-Also, when I developed this I tried to use slightly different styles in each place just to gain experience with different kinds of styles.

 ## Technologies